Robbbbbbbbb/EFTSuite-Public/dynamic/info.md

 # Capture Prints
 This function will allow OpenEFT 2 to interface with a physical fingerprint scanner and capture prints directly into the OEFT2 software.
 You *must* use the included helper application (which only supports Windows 10 and Windows 11 at this time) to bridge the scanner with OEFT2.
 This is due to a limitation with Chromium's native WebUSB API.
 You must also have the proper drivers for your scanner installed, which should be included for the supported devices below.

+Capture Prints will also allow you to generate a new FD258 using the captured images for other purposes. <- FD258 creation is NOT available in any other mode.

 ---

 ## Supported Devices